Centeva/Centeva.DomainModeling/README.md

 Your entities can use the `IAggregateRoot` interface to implement the Domain Driven Design "Aggregate" pattern.
-An Aggregate is a collection of objects (typically Entities) that is treated as a single unit for manipulation.
+An Aggregate is a collection of objects (typically Entities) that is treated as a single unit for manipulation and enforcement of invariants (validation rules).
 A good example is an `Order` with its collection of `OrderItem`s.

 This is just a marker interface (no properties or methods) and it's up to you to enforce the Aggregate pattern.